 Prepare for wildfire

-Even in temperate western Washington it takes only a few days of summer heat for forests to dry out enough to catch fire.
+Even in temperate western Washington it can take only a few sunny days for forests to dry out enough to catch fire.
 And, in windy conditions wildfires can get out of control quickly.
 Wildfires burn every year in east King County.
 In 2013 wildfires consumed 18 acres on Mt.
-Si and 3 acres near Echo Lake.
-Fortunately, these fires were controlled before homes were destroyed.
+Si.
+Fortunately, this and other fires were controlled before homes were destroyed.

 Top 5 Tips for maintaining a wildfire safety zone in the 30 feet around your home

 - Use fire-resistant construction materials such as Class-A asphalt shingles, metal and concrete products for your roof.

 - Keep blowing embers out of your house.
 Cover exterior vents with fine (1/8-inch or smaller) mesh.